mblajek/Mbn/README.txt

       mbn_test.js - Unit tests for JS version mbn_test.php - Unit tests for PHP version mbn_test_set.json - Common set of tests
-      mbn_release.php - Generate slim and minified versions
+      mbn_release.php - Generate slim and minified versions to /release/ folder

-TO DO:
-JS & PHP
-   - More tests
-   - review code
+Code is optimized for speed and size; not for readability.